stnn00/robust-contact-manager/README.md

         - If the name is new, it will print:
             `[add_contact] Added Anna (612-111-1111) to contacts.`
         - If you enter an invalid input, it will catch the invalid input and prompt again.
-    - Finding or deleting contacts non-existent contact prints:
+    - Finding or deleting a non-existent contact prints:

         ```text
         [find_contact] Contact 'Anna' not found.